 Sometimes limitations have a huge, bright, glimmering silver lining.

 I can’t network with people face-to-face unless I travel long distances, and I can’t meet face-to-face with clients either.
-This has hurt my business tremendously, I won’t lie.
-But, here’s the advantages: it’s forced me to market my business in a way that I never really had to before.
+This hurt my business tremendously at first, I won’t lie.
+I lost some loyal local customers and that stung.
+But, here are the advantages: it’s forced me to market my business in a way that I never really had to before.
 I’ve had to learn how to do it and now I can help my clients all the more.
 I can only work with people who are comfortable working around time zone issues, working remotely, and meeting via Zoom.
 And it turns out there are plenty of people like that out there, they’re my people.

 Some limitations are real.
 But sometimes the workaround leads you to a better place anyway.
 What excuses are you making?
 Not enough money?
 Not enough time?
 Not enough knowledge?
 Not enough skill?
 YOU CAN WORK AROUND ALL THESE THINGS if you make peace with them and find your workarounds.